kocxyz/Launcher/README.md

 Launcher features:
 - Download and launch the game.
+- Manage your game installation aswell as non
 - An easy to use UI, no command line arguments required.
 - See a list of public servers and their current player counts.
 - Connect to private or public servers.
 - Run a private server locally.
 - Secure server authentication.
 - Sign in via Discord.
+    - Discord game invites
+    - Join Public and Private servers
 - Auto-update the launcher and the game.

 Game features (whether or not you run through the launcher):